GarethBeddis/cardiff-council-cycling-iot-android/README.md

 ### Prerequisites

-To build and run this application, you will need Android Studio with the Android 9.0 Pie SDK (API Level 28) installed, and a physical or virtual Android device running Android 5.1 Lollipop or higher.
+To build and run this application, you will need Android Studio with the Android 9.0 Pie SDK (API Level 28) installed, and a physical or virtual Android device running Android 6 Marshmallow or higher.

 [Download Android Studio](https://developer.android.com/studio)